DhruvGahoi/dashboard-app/README.md

-# Intellify Assignment
+# Assignment
-This code is a part of an assignment given by Intellify for an assignment where I have to develop a full-stack interactive dashboard application using Next.js, Recharts, and Supabase.
+This code is a partfor an assignment where I have to develop a full-stack interactive dashboard application using Next.js, Recharts, and Supabase.
 The dashboard should display various metrics, allow user authentication, and provide data visualization capabilities.

 ## Setup
 To locally run this project , you can go to your CLI and run the following command :